Ever wondered how the BMC works as an organisation? Here's the detail.

 Find out more

 The opportunities for young people to participate in climbing, hill walking and mountaineering continue to increase, through the growth in the number of forward-looking BMC affiliated clubs, climbing walls, youth clubs and outdoor centres and their provision of quality introductory schemes.
-The BMC has a comprehensive child protection policy and continues to provide advice and support, through a Child Safeguarding Group, for other organisations, the young people themselves and their parents, ensuring that the introduction to these activities is as enjoyable, safe and informed as possible.
+The BMC has a comprehensive safeguarding policy and continues to provide advice and support, through the Safeguarding Group, for other organisations, the young people themselves and their parents, ensuring that the introduction to these activities is as enjoyable, safe and informed as possible.

 The International Committee has a wide-ranging brief, covering international events to advising on sustainable mountain tourism.
 Each year the BMC organises an International Climbing Meet, helping to foster foreign relations and often giving climbers who would not normally have the means the chance to visit the UK.
 The Meets regularly attract over 100 of the top climbers in the world and national media coverage.
 The Committee also coordinates the UK's international representation in the outdoor world, producing advice and publications to help those taking their activities overseas.
 The Committee also administers small grants to assist with international expeditions.